elgoesto/bliksem/README.md

   * rt.random_two(cars, cc.RANDOM_CARS)
 * If you want to run the Depth First Search algorithm:
   * TODO
+  * You would probably want to run this algortihm on the games/testgame.csv board, cause this will take less time than the other boards.

 carclass.py consists of two classes.
 One for the implementation of the cars and one for the implementation of the board.
 In this file you can choose which game you would like to play.
 You can do this by changing the game number, for example in stead of game2 in game3, in the following line of code: